What is an Accounts Payable Recovery Audit?

 What Results Should I Expect From an Accounts Payable Recovery Audit?

 Each audit will identify, and capture lost profits due to errors within your organization’s procure-to-payment environment.
 Recoveries from your suppliers can vary based on numerous factors, however, on average, you can expect recoveries to be approximately .1% or $1 million for each $1 billion in annual revenue.
 Additionally, each audit will provide your internal audit team with the identification of systemic or procedural weaknesses and, make recommendations for business process improvements to mitigate future risks.

 What is the Downside?

 There really is none.
-The Accounts Payable Recovery Audit is a 100% contingency based fee and should require minimal client staff time to support the review.
-It is a collaborative process that maintains confidentiality of sensitive information and utmost respect for your supplier relationships.
+The Accounts Payable Recovery Audit is a 100% contingency-based fee and should require minimal client staff time to support the review.
+It is a collaborative process that maintains the confidentiality of sensitive information and utmost respect for your supplier relationships.

 Internal Change Equals Risk

 In the continuously advancing world of technology and automation, there are inherent risks.
 There are many areas within the procurement to payment transactional cycle that undergo complete conversions, upgrades, and the introduction of new technologies.
 These improvements are advancing the goal of increased efficiencies, but often create vulnerabilities.

 Revenue growth for many companies occurs through acquisitions and mergers.
 The process of integrating or “on-boarding” the acquired company increases the risk of duplicate and other forms of overpayments.
 A Procurement to Payment Recovery Audit of the acquired company data prior to on-boarding or “sunsetting” of the system, and the period immediately following the transition to a shared system, is highly recommended.